 The journey in Eastern Bhutan just begins when visitors are crossing the 3,800 metres second highest pass, Thrumshing La.
-The descent from Thrumshiang La to Lingmithang is astonishing as the road drops from 3,800 metres to 650 metres in only a few hours, passing from pine forest to semi-topical forest to orange groves, beautiful waterfalls and steep cliffs.
+The descent from Thrumshiang La to Lingmithang is astonishing as the road drops from 3,800 metres to 650 metres in only a few hours, passing url tips from pine forest to semi-topical forest to orange groves, beautiful waterfalls and steep cliffs.

 Mongar Dzong was built in 1953 as the original Shongar Dzong was destroyed by fire.
 This Dzong is located on a small gentle slope just above the town.
 It is constructed using the same construction method used by all the earlier Dzongs, without any construction drawings or nails.
 A visit to this Dzong will amaze visitors as it proofs that the traditional Bhutanese architecture is able to thrive through the centuries.

 One of the largest and most important monastery in Eastern Bhutan is Drametse Lhakhang, which was founded in the 16th century by Ani (nun) Cheten Zangmo, the granddaughter of the renowned religious master Terton Pema Lingpa (the treasure discoverer).
 According to the biography of the 6th Dalai Lama, Tshangyang Gyatso (17th century), Ani Cheten Zangmo is the incarnation of a celestial woman (dakini) who is strongly committed to the well-being of all sentient beings on earth.